shiningsunnyday/SynthesisNet/README.md

 This repo contains the code and analysis scripts for our Syntax-Guided approach for the Procedural Synthesis of Molecules.
 Similar to SynNet, our model serves both Synthesizable Analog Generation and Synthesizable Molecular Design applications.
-Upon acceptance for publication, we will include a link to the preprint with the full details of our method.
+We will soon include a link to the preprint with the full details of our method.

 ### Environment